savonet/liquidshop/4/index.md

 **Kosa K054: _Free as libre 24/7 TV stream_**

 What we do at [ConerreTV](https://conerre.tv), which is gathering media from different sources (youtube, vimeo, peertube and such) and create a 24/7 video stream with it.
 The whole stack is yt-dlp → liquidsoap → nginx-rtmp → drupal10 → videojs.

+**Matthias Hormann: _The Autocue Saga_**

+The recent developement of _autocue_ in liquidsoap, released with version `v2.2.5`, was the culmination of weeks of joint work between radio enthusiasts and liquidsoap devs.
+In this talk, Matthias will present how the idea came together, was implemented and how it can be used.

 ### Showcase presentations